shamimdiu-pcb/shamimdiu-pcb/README.md

 I design and build embedded electronics — from schematic capture and PCB layout to writing the firmware that brings the board to life.
 I enjoy taking a project from a rough idea to a working, manufactured board.

 - 🔭 Currently working on: *[add your current project here]*
-- 🌱 Currently learning: *[e.g. high-speed PCB design, RTOS, power electronics]*
+- 🌱 Currently learning: C++,python,verilog,Systemverilog
 - 💬 Ask me about: PCB design, embedded firmware, microcontrollers, hardware debugging
 - 📫 Reach me: [Facebook](https://www.facebook.com/share/1P8w3fPaLK/) · [Portfolio/Links](https://l1nk.dev/s455mv4)